COVID-19: Need Help or Want to Help?

 - Safety planning guide: Use this guide to help with safety planning if you are a survivor of intimate partner violence.

 The Great Plates Delivered Program offers free delivery of three nutritious meals per day to eligible seniors.
 L.A.
 County and the state of California are teaming up with local restaurants to provide meals to seniors, at-risk individuals, and those who otherwise are unable to access meals.
-Please call 2-1-1 to find out if you are eligible for the program and to get started.
-Learn more from the State here.
+Please call 2-1-1 or visit the Great Plates Delivered website to find out if you are eligible for the program and to apply.

 L.A.
 County’s Critical Delivery Service is free for older adults aged 60+ and individuals with disabilities who are unable to leave their home due to the COVID-19 pandemic.
 This program offers free delivery of groceries, household items, and other necessities, allowing seniors to stay home.
 Delivery is available 24 hours a day, 7 days a week, at no extra cost.
 Items must be pre-paid and ready for pickup.
 Deliveries can be scheduled by calling 1-888-863-7411 between 8:00 am and 5:00 pm, Monday through Friday.
 Please see the Program Fact Sheet (PDF) for more information.